hmc-cs111-spring2023/cs111-hw2-kate-phillips/language-design.md

 **Response**

 I think these two experiences are a bit at odds, but that doesn't erase the validity of either one.
 It is true that a more natural looking language is easier to read and initially parse, but as Cook says, it is still an artificial language.
-Part of my follow-up questions might be more related to what part of the process do we wish to streamline more - is the initial understanding like in the Pavlus article, or is it in the debugging stage later like what Cook found.

-NOT DONE
+I might still choose to incorporate natural language into the design of a DSL because I think, as Pavlus argued, it can be easier to parse in the user's brain if there is more natural language for odd syntax.
+That being said, just because some things might resemble natural language or a more informal style like psuedo-code, I would be very careful with where and how I did that so that it still maintains the principles of good design that I've discussed in other questions, like predictability and consistency.
+For example, I wouldn't want to use a natural language word that has multiple meanings and uses, otherwise it might be confusing or non-intuitive what the case of the DSL would be.